Gepoverlow/typescript-solid-challenge/SOLID/1.O/readme.md

 ## My one-liner as I see it:

-You shouldn't adapt your feet to fit a shoe, but adapt the shoe to fit the feet.
+You shouldn't adapt your feet to fit the shoe, but adapt the shoe to fit the feet.

 ## Example: